 For a while, after he got cancer the first time, Tim was convicted about needing to shepherd younger pastors and so he tried to meet regularly with me to help.
 Although not the original church planter, my church was really still a church plant and I did not know what I was doing.
 One time, I said to him, “You know, Tim, the best thing that you have given me is your example of humility.”
 He looked at me in disbelief and then bent over and shook his head.
 He honestly didn’t think that he was humble.
 I guess I am not in a position to judge if he was humble or not, but I can tell you, he was a lot more humble than I was.
 And I grew in humility from him.

 There were the big things, of course.
 In his Culturalist Reformed apologetic, he took up the mantle of Abraham Kuyper and showed us the way to do Christian discourse with the culture.
 And his center-city church planting truly influenced the world.
 But I think that Tim Keller’s greatest legacy, ministry-wise, was the Christ-centered preaching which he forged from the work of Ed Clowney and Jack Miller, combined with his own style.
 Taking people to Christ in a sermon seems ubiquitous now, but it wasn’t when he started.

-With all this, Tim made missteps.
-He gave endorsements in the area of gender where I must admit that he fell short, due chiefly, I think, to his lack of ministry to people in the area of same-sex attraction.
+Some of his steps I might still question.
+I was disappointed with Tim’s recent endorsement in the area of gender, due chiefly, I think, to his lack of ministry to people in the area of same-sex attraction.
 But then, given his volume of writing and speaking, I don’t think that it should detract from his greatness.
+It is the world’s sadness that there is no longer a 4:00 service to ask him about it.
 It is not that he was always right (who is?), but that he was ever-faithful.

 Tim Keller deserves recognition as one of the great gifts of Christ to His church (Eph 4:8-12).